Please call or email us today:

 Missoula, MT 59802

 YOU can help sustain MIS for generations.
-While we rely on your support for the capital campaign and annual fund, we want your method of giving to benefit you the most.
+While we rely on your support for the new school and annual fund, we want your method of giving to benefit you the most.

-- One of the most underutilized ways to make a gift is through appreciated securities – those that have grown in value since purchase or inheritance.
-When you gift appreciated stock that you acquired many years ago, you not only qualify for a charitable income tax deduction but also avoid capital gain tax on the growth in value that would be due if sold.
+One of the most underutilized, yet for many most beneficial, ways to make a gift is through appreciated securities – those that have grown in value since purchase or inheritance.
+When you gift appreciated stock that you acquired many years ago, you not only qualify for a charitable income tax deduction but also avoid capital gain tax, that would be due if sold, on the growth in value.
 Transferring securities to MIS is simple, and with the extra tax savings, you may be able to make a larger gift than you initially thought possible.
 (Contact us for securities transfer instructions.)

 - Original Cost of Stock: $10,000